agustincastro/Todo-React/README.md

-# ReactBoilerplate
+# TODO APP REACT.JS

-Boilerplate project to start React apps, the project contains the following:
+Todo app containing the following:

 1. A simple express server prepared to be hosted on Heroku, run it with the following: node server.js
 2. Webpack configured to bundle .jsx files with ES6 features using Babel, bundle everything with: webpack